· Johannes Millan · 10 min read

 Try working from a public space – library, cafe, or coworking spot.
 Notice whether ambient human presence affects your ability to start and sustain focus.

-Body doubling isn’t a hack or a workaround.
-It’s a genuine compensatory strategy that addresses the specific neurological barriers ADHD creates around task initiation and sustained attention.
-If you’ve been struggling to start alone, you’re not weak – you’re under-supported.
+Body doubling is not a cure, but it can be a useful compensatory strategy for task initiation and sustained attention.
+If you’ve been struggling to start alone, you’re not weak – you may need more external structure.

 For the full ADHD toolkit, read our ADHD Productivity Guide.
 See also: ADHD-proofing your developer workflow for developer-specific strategies and how to build a distraction-free work environment for optimizing your physical workspace.